 Every one of our participants can make a big difference for people who have lived with domestic violence by fundraising for Safe Passage.
 Together, we’ll make our community safer for everyone.

 Safe Passage is the Hampshire County organization addressing domestic violence.
 Since 1977, Safe Passage has helped thousands of families achieve safety, build justice, and rebuild their lives in the wake of domestic violence.
 You can learn more about Safe Passage and domestic violence on our website.

 Our many donors and supporters are a critical part of our work.

 The Hot Chocolate Run has had an incredible impact on the lives of adults and children affected by domestic violence.
-This event has helped Safe Passage to respond to thousands of people in abusive relationships over the past nineteen years.
-The event has supported safe shelter, legal assistance, and critical counseling services for adults and kids who have lived with violence in their homes.
+This event has helped Safe Passage to respond to thousands of people in abusive relationships over the past twenty years.
+The event has supported safety planning, legal assistance, and critical counseling services for adults and kids who have lived with violence in their homes.

 We hope you’ll join us!

 Event founders Jen Dieringer and John Frey had been running (and in John's case, organizing) road races for years when they had the brilliant idea to start a 5k to benefit Safe Passage.
 Their combined interest in and experience with the sport of running sparked the enthusiasm that led to the first ever Hot Chocolate Run for Safe Passage in 2004.
 Their idea was a reflection of Jen's long-standing commitment to supporting survivors of domestic violence, as reflected in her work as a legal services attorney and as a member of the Safe Passage Board of Directors.